 Mark Hogan AIA, LEED BD+C

 Mark has over 10 years experience in design and architecture.
-His primary interests lie in housing, sustainable urban design and in enhancing digital design workflows.
+His primary interests lie in the design of urban housing, sustainable urban design, and housing policy.
 Prior to joining OpenScope, he was an Associate at David Baker Architects where he worked on large infill housing projects throughout the San Francisco region.
 He has also worked for Skidmore, Owings and Merrill, where he implemented BIM software protocols at their London office.

 He is an active member of the Housing Committee at SPUR, and was the Chair of the Housing Committee at the San Francisco AIA chapter from 2011-2014.
-Mark has written on a variety of topics in publications including SPUR’s magazine The Urbanist, Disegno, FutureSpace Magazine and BOOM Calfironia.
+Mark has written on a variety of topics in publications including SPUR’s magazine The Urbanist, Disegno, FutureSpace Magazine, BOOM Calfironia, CityLab, The Architect’s Newspaper and Curbed.
 He is also a senior lecturer teaching architecture studios at the California College of the Arts.
-Mark is a licensed architect in the states of New York and California, is NCARB certified, and holds an M. Arch. from UC Berkeley, and a BFA from the University at Buffalo.
+Mark is a licensed architect in the states of New York, Montana California, is NCARB certified, and holds an M. Arch. from UC Berkeley, and a BFA from the University at Buffalo.